AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 >[!NOTE]
 >
->Snowflake connector is available for hosted and on-premise deployments.
+>[!DNL Snowflake] connector is available for hosted and on-premise deployments.
 For more on this, refer to [this article](https://helpx.adobe.com/campaign/kb/acc-on-prem-vs-hosted.html).

 ![](assets/snowflake_3.png)

 ### Snowflake on CentOS {#snowflake-centos}

-1. Download the ODBC drivers for Snowflake.
+1. Download the ODBC drivers for [!DNL Snowflake].
 [Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/snowflake-odbc-2.20.2.x86_64.rpm) to start downloading.
 1. You then need to install the ODBC drivers on CentOs with the following command:

      ```